 This traditional bathhouse -or as they call it in Persian, “Hammam”- goes back to the Seljuks’ Era (11th century).
 The magnificent decorations and traditional structure catch each visitor’s eyes to deepen in the ancient lives of the local people.
 The bathhouse is divided into two parts; the dressing hall and the bathing hall.
 The ceilings and walls feature turquoise and gold paintings and tilings.
 Additionally, make sure you visit the rooftop with its many domes and spectacular city and mountain views.

-Head south on Alavi Street, and within a 400 meters distance, you reach Sultan Amir Ahmad Bathhouse.
+Head south on Alavi Street, and within a 400-meter distance, you reach Sultan Amir Ahmad Bathhouse.

 Opening hours: 9 a.m. to 4:30 p.m.